neelmallepally/resources/README.md

  #### vs code short cuts
  - To change a variable name and all its reference in the code use F2
+ - ctrl + P to open up command pallette.
+You can search any file in the project with this.

+ #### vs code plugins
+ - Move TS --- to move files.
+It auto updates all references.
+ - Bracket Pair Colorization
+ - GraphQL for VS Code
+ - Prettier Code Formatter
+ - TSLint

 #### miscellaneous
 - webgraphviz